 Consequences of a Gandhabba Trapped and Isolated Inside a Physical Body

 12. Even though viññāṇa dhātu is everywhere, it is NOT present inside the physical human body.
-The “entrapment” of a gandhabba inside a physical body is a kammic effect, as we discussed before.
+As we discussed before, the “entrapment” of a gandhabba inside a physical body is a kammic effect.

 Buddhist Model of Memory Preservation and Retrieval